The Best Daylesford Shops for the Ultimate Retail Therapy Experience

 The Convent Shop

-Daylesford’s Convent Gallery is one of the region’s premier cultural attractions, hosting a stunning collection of traditional and contemporary art in a Victorian-era former convent.
-Don’t leave without visiting the gallery gift shop, where you’ll find an array of delicious local produce, stylish homewares, body products, books and interesting gifts to remember your trip by.
+Daylesford’s Convent Gallery is one of the region’s premier cultural attractions, showcasing a remarkable collection of traditional and contemporary art within a Victorian-era former convent.
+Be sure to visit the gallery’s gift shop, where you’ll discover an array of local produce, stylish homewares, body products, books, and unique keepsakes to remember your visit.

 7 Daly Street, Daylesford